SarahDevWorks/Hotel_Reservation_System/README.md

 Contributions are welcome!
 Please fork this repository and submit pull requests for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, feel free to reach out to me via LinkedIn or email.
+For any questions or suggestions, feel free to reach out to me via [LinkedIn](https://linkedin.com/in/sarah-khatun-a5817a2b6) or [email](mailto:sarahkhatun18@gmail.com).

 ---